2020 New Applicants (2020-2021 Entering Cohort)

 Application deadlines and information

 Students are admitted to the Clinical Psychology Program to work toward the PhD degree.
 The program does not offer a terminal master's degree.
-Completed applications are due in the Graduate Admissions Office by January 15, 2019 for enrollment the following September.
-Applicants should submit their materials prior to this deadline; applications submitted after January 15, 2019 will not be considered.
+Completed applications are due in the Graduate Admissions Office by January 15, 2020 for enrollment the following September.
 There are no spring semester or rolling admissions in the Clinical Psychology Program.
-The program expects to admit five students for the entering 2019-2020 cohort.
+The program expects to admit six students for the entering 2020-2021 cohort.

 Program Specific Requirements